strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start-tutorial.md

 ![Category Save Strapi Restart](../assets/getting-started/tutorial/categor-create-strapi-restart.png 'Category Save Strapi Restart')

-After Strapi has restarted, you are ready to create a `Component and Repeatable Field` called **"Hours of Operations."**
+After Strapi has restarted, you are ready to create a `Component` called **"Hours of Operations."**

-## 5. Create a new Component, and Repeatable Field called, "Hours of Operation"
+## 5. Create a new Component called, "Hours of Operation"

 ### The Hours of Operation Component